-Adult Day Health PIHP
+Adult Day Health

+PIHP

+Frequency of Verification:

-Provider verifies employee qualifications at the time employee is hired qualifications, at a frequency determined by the PIHP, no less than every three years
+Provider verifies employee qualifications at the time e

-PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee
+PIHP verifies credentials upon initial review and re-veremployee erifies agency credentials, including a sample of

+qualifications, at a frequency determined by the PIHP, , no less than every three years

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specific

+the Medicaid agency or the operating agency (if applicable).
+Service Type:

+Statutory Service

+Service:

+Day Habilitation

-Service Type: Statutory Service Service: Day Habilitation Alternate Service Title (if any): Day Supports
+Alternate Service Title (if any):

+Day Supports

+HCBS Taxonomy:

-Category 1: Sub-Category 1: 13 Participant Training 13010 participant training
+Category 1: Sub-Category 1:

+13 Participant Training 13010 participant training

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-nplete this part for a renewal applica tion or a new waiver that replaces an existing waiver.
-Select one:

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.

-Day Supports is a group, facility-based service that provides assistance to the beneficiary with rehabilitation, retention, or modification of socialization and daily living skills and is one option for a meaningful day.
+Day Supports is a group, facility-based service that provides assistance to the individual with rehabilitation, retention, or modification of socialization and daily living skills and is one option for a meaningful day.
 Facility-Based" means that individuals who receive this service are often in a licensed Day Supports provider facility that serves individuals with TBI.
-Individuals who receive Day Supports do not have to attend the Day Supports facility and therefore are often in the community with individuals without intellectual and developmental disabilities.
+Individuals who receive Day Supports only have to attend the Day Supports Facility once per week.